The Honor Code

 Webb School strives for its students to embrace the honor code so that it becomes a part of their lives, even after they graduate.
 1966 graduate John Callow's words, "Just because I graduated from Webb School does not mean my commitment to the honor code has ceased," express the impact the honor code has made on countless alumni.

 The Honor Council is the oldest student organization on campus.
 Students are elected to the Honor Council annually by their classmates.

 Honor Council members are responsible not only for upholding the Honor Code through personal example but also for educating the student body in the finer points of honorable behavior.
 If you have any questions of what may or may not be honorable, please seek out a member of the Honor Council.
 They will be happy to assist you.
-The Honor Council investigates violations of the Honor Code and recommends penalties for offenders to the Headmaster.
+The Honor Council investigates violations of the Honor Code and recommends penalties for offenders to the head of school.

 "The Honor Code is a unique part of the culture and identity of The Webb School that provides students with a strong moral foundation not only for their time at Webb but throughout life."